-For those who don’t understand what driver coaching, or taking a proactive approach to safety looks like, it’s probably because a reactive approach to safety is easier to spot.
+For those who don’t understand what a proactive approach to safety looks like, it’s probably because a reactive approach to safety is so much easier to spot.
 Damaged vehicles, injuries, and high-profile collisions captured on the news.
-These are signs of a reactive safety approach — or no safety approach at all.
+These are signs of a reactive safety approach.

 Responding to an accident after the fact may address the damage done in the moment, but it doesn’t make fleets safer.
 Only a proactive approach to safety can do that.

 Being proactive involves anticipating problems before they happen.
-For industries that rely on vehicles to conduct day-to-day business, such as those mentioned above, staying ahead of accidents is as vital to the safeguarding of lives as it is to profitability.
+For industries that rely on vehicles to conduct day-to-day business, such as construction, trucking, and oil and gas, staying ahead of accidents is vital to both saving lives and profitability.

 But what does a proactive approach to safety look like?
 Today it involves one key ingredient: video.
-By having an AI-powered dashcam that captures unsafe driving events on video, every kind of transportation company, from big rigs to bulldozers, can use the video clips to coach drivers to become safer.
+By having an AI-powered dash cam that captures unsafe driving on video, every kind of transportation company, from big rigs to bulldozers, can use video clips to coach drivers to become safer.

 Proactive driver coaching is both an art and a science.
 Here are five keys to doing it well.